ltagliaferri/dh-rutgers/glossary.md

 ### Upstream

 An upstream repository is a project you have forked from.
 This is different from an origin repository, which would be your remote fork.
-You will fetch, rather than pull, updates from an upstream repository.